Want to learn new ways to make extra money?

 Put all the money you make into savings (with the exception of taxes, of course) and you’ll reach your savings goal in no time.

 Now that you know what an emergency fund is, what it can do for you, and how to set it up, it’s time to start saving.
 Don’t wait around because you think you don’t have enough to save now.
 Start small and increase your savings over time.

-You can use apps like Trim and Qapital to make saving, tracking your spending, and cutting expenses easier.
+You can use apps to make saving, tracking your spending, and cutting expenses easier.
 Prioritize saving today.
 The next time life throws you a curveball or Murphy stops in for a visit, you’ll be glad you did.

 More Cool Stuff